Sam Rit Residency Program

 MAsk Wearing

 Thai people, and Asians in general are accustomed to wearing masks when they have a cough or cold.
-During the pandemic, public places require the wearing of a mask and there is a fine if you do not.
-They cost around $US 1.50 for 50 masks.
+With the current COVID 19 infections, public places may require the wearing of a mask but this is not a current requirement.

 entering thailand